TheKid77/Yahoo-Finance-API-Tester/README.md

 # Yahoo-Finance-API-Tester
-Practice using the Yahoo FInance API
+Practice using the Yahoo FInance API via Python